singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 We traverse through the tree using depth-first search.
 As we visit each node:

 1. Track its runningSum.
-We'll take this in as a parameter and immediately increment it by node. value.
+We'll take this in as a parameter and immediately increment it by node.value.
 2. Look up runningSum - targetSum in the hash table.
 The value there indicates the total number.
 Set totalPaths to this value.
 3. If runningSum  ==  targetSum, then there's one additional path that starts at the root.
 Increment totalPaths.
 4. Add runningSum to the hash table (incrementing the value if it's already  there).